HOYS/WarlockSimulatorTBC/README.md

     * player goes oom, sim stops
     * elemental mastery might apply the crit chance to lightning cap and wont be consumed by it?
     * elemental mastery raises crit chance about 100%, shouldn't matter though?
+    * elemental mastery does nothing to remove mana cost right now

  ## Building Locally
  ### Requirements: